-As the focus of the apprenticeship programme Limerick and Clare Education and Training Board recognises that it is important that the apprentice has clear communication channels with their employer and training provider.
+As the focus of the apprentice programme, [REDACTED] recognises that it is important that the apprentice has clear communication channels with their employer and training provider.
 These channels should allow matters to be dealt with in a speedy manner and should ensure that the apprentice's experience is an optimal one.
 The following are the contact points available to the apprentice during the apprenticeship

-- 1) The College/FET Centre Teacher in each collaborating provider is responsible for the pastoral care of its apprentices. - 2) As per the normal functioning of the workplace, the employer, supervisor and/or person with HR responsibility should deal with all employment-related issues and complaints. - 3) The Authorised Officer and the Teacher will brief the apprentices on their role and responsibilities in relation to the on-the-job elements of the apprenticeship and will monitor each apprentice's activities in the on-the-job element of his/her apprenticeship. - 4) The workplace mentor will support the apprentice in the workplace training and will be a resource of skill and knowledge and will support the apprentice in communicating difficulties to employers or to the National Programme Manager, Programme Leader and/or Internal Verifier. - 5) The Programme Manager will organise feedback processes where the apprentice can securely comment on the training programme and on the apprenticeship in general.
-Where necessary the Programme Manager will deal with any complaints or bring them to the attention of the National Programme Board, SOLAS or the Employer as appropriate. - 6) In cases where an apprentice is dissatisfied with the handling of a complaint by the National Programme Board, he/she has access to the Limerick and Clare Education and Training Board complaint procedure.
+- 1) The School/Provider Supervisor in each collaborating provider is responsible for the pastoral care of its apprentices. - 2) As per the normal functioning of the workplace, the employer, supervisor and/or person with HR responsibility should deal with all employment-related issues and complaints. - 3) The Authorised Officer will brief the apprentices on their role and responsibilities in relation to the on-the-job elements of the apprenticeship and will monitor each apprentice's activities in the on-the-job element of his/her apprenticeship. - 4) The workplace mentor will support the apprentice in the workplace training and will be a resource of skill and knowledge and will support the apprentice in communicating difficulties to employers or to the National Programme Co-ordinator, Programme Leader and/or Internal Verifier. - 5) The Programme Co-ordinator will organise feedback processes where the apprentice can securely comment on the training programme and on the apprenticeship in general.
+Where necessary the Programme Co-ordinator will deal with any complaints or bring them to the attention of the National Programme Board, SOLAS or the Employer as appropriate. - 6) In cases where an apprentice is dissatisfied with the handling of a complaint by the National Programme Board, he/she has access to the [REDACTED] complaint procedure.